In 1972, Regulation No. 22, the European standard for Protective Helmets came into effect from the Economic Commission for Europe (ECE).

 It is worth noting that whether a DOT or ECE certified helmet, it will meet minimum requirements to be deemed effective in an accident, so it may not only be legal to wear a DOT or ECE approved helmet in respective countries, but it is also much more sensible than wearing a helmet that hasn’t been tested at all.

-The proposal for the ’06’ series of amendments to UN Regulation No. 22 was approved in June 2020, thus authorizing the creation of ECE 22.06 to replace the current ECE 22.05 standard for motorcycle helmets.
-The new ECE 22.06 will take effect in 2023.
+The proposal for the ’06’ series of amendments to UN Regulation No. 22 was approved in June 2020, thus authorizing the creation of ECE 22.06 to replace the old ECE 22.05 standard for motorcycle helmets.
+The new ECE 22.06 takes effect from 2023.

 The approval of the proposal meant that from June 2020, manufacturer’s could begin to certify their helmets under the new ECE 22.06 standard.
 Helmets with the old standard, ECE 22.05, can continue to be sold for 36 months from the date of entry into force of ECE 22.06.

 SUGGESTED: What To Do With Expired Helmets